verifai-ai/optimizer/README.md

 ### The FIFO cache controller experiment

 Cache Controller Design - Experiment 1
+The Cache Controller design is an opensource from OPENCORES.ORG[www.opencores.org] and its licensed under LGPL[http://www.opencores.org/lgpl.shtml  ].
 The experiment is a Cache Controller design shown in Fig 1.
 The controller supports up to four CPU ports.
 Input transaction collisions are checked at the input stage where four FIFOs - one per CPU port - holds transactions which fail collision checks with transactions from another CPU ports and hence must be serviced later.

 <img src="images/image34.png"